ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 Note the implicit `local_` both in the returned `e -> f` closure (as described above), and also in the type of the `b -> c` argument.
-The propagation of `local_` into the function argument is necessary to allow a locally-allocated function (which would have type `a -> local_ (b -> local_ (c -> d))`) to be passed as an argument.
-Functions are different than other types in that, because of currying, a locally-allocated function has a different type than a globally-allocated one.
+The propagation of `local_` into the function argument is necessary to allow a stack-allocated function (which would have type `a -> local_ (b -> local_ (c -> d))`) to be passed as an argument.
+Functions are different than other types in that, because of currying, a stack-allocated function has a different type than a heap-allocated one.

 ### Currying of local closures